vaibhav-bansal/thought-drop/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🔧 Troubleshooting

+### Common Issues

+**Q: The app shows default configuration instead of my custom settings**
+- Make sure you've copied `app.example.json` to `app.json`
+- Check that your JSON syntax is valid (no trailing commas, proper quotes)
+- Verify the file is in `public/config/app.json`

+**Q: EmailJS is not working**
+- Ensure your EmailJS credentials are correctly set in `app.json`
+- Check that your EmailJS service and template are active
+- Verify your public key, service ID, and template ID are correct

+**Q: Development server won't start**
+- Run `npm install` to ensure all dependencies are installed
+- Check that port 8081 is not already in use
+- Try `npm run build` to check for compilation errors

+**Q: Build fails**
+- Run `npm run type-check` to check for TypeScript errors
+- Run `npm run lint` to check for code quality issues
+- Ensure all imports are correct and files exist

+### Getting Help
+- Check the browser console for error messages
+- Verify your configuration file syntax
+- Make sure all required fields are present in `app.json`

 ## ⚠️ Important: Proper Attribution